adbshiau/up-to-you/README.md

 * Add more filters to business searches
 * Add a find my location feature
+* Add a recently viewed page
+* Update the business model to have userRecentlyViewed

 ## Assets Used:
 Dumpling clipart from https://i.pinimg.com/originals/3e/c7/c4/3ec7c4ce95243e371f7e7469bdc5a518.png